 One thing that doesn’t change – using the lenses of equity, ethics, and sustainability in everything we do.
 These worlds present myriad opportunities and risks.
 Initially the TNL will focus on the latter, as we have daunting challenges that require new energy, diverse perspectives, and creative approaches.

 initial focus on big problems in three overlapping worlds

 If Covid did anything, it showed that digital/virtual capabilities are here to stay and will continue to reach broader and deeper into society.
 Current digital technologies already challenge policy/regulation.
 The next wave will increase complexity – it is imperative that we try and get ahead of the curve.
-The TNL is pursuing three sub-efforts under PHIVE:
+The TNL is pursuing three sub-efforts:

 Despite the increasing role of digital, humans, and the planet they inhabit, remain firmly analog, and clearly are at-risk.
 Some of these threats come from nature (exacerbated by human activities), others come from emerging technology.
 While some may dream of colonizing Mars, the TNL is focused on Earth.
-Three initial sub-efforts of BRUISE:
+Three initial sub-efforts: